futurecolors/fc.tape/README.md

 ### preload (boolean)

-Background image with a psrite is preloaded and animation starts only after it finished.
+Background image with a sprite is preloaded and animation starts only after it finished.
 After loading `tape-loaded` event is triggered on the element.

 ```js